Latest 3 acquisition entries

 Missing companies contractor not in the database and should be

-Contractor listings independently owned contractors seeking a verified listing
+Contractor listings locally owned contractors seeking a verified listing

 Press and media research inquiries, data requests, story sourcing